IG Share Dealing Review – Fees, Platforms Revealed

 IG Share Dealing

-If you are looking to invest in shares in the traditional sense – IG is likely to be right up your street.
-This is because the online broker gives you access to over 10,000 markets, including many of the best shares to buy.
+The online broker gives you access to over 10,000 markets, including many of the most popular shares to buy.

 Taking into account just how vast its asset library is, it’s probably best that we break this down in more detail.
 Let’s start with what UK shares are available to buy at IG.

-If you are looking to buy FTSE 100 shares from the comfort of your home, IG has you covered.
-This is because IG offers all 100+ stocks that make up the index.
+IG offers all 100+ stocks that make up the FTSE 500 index.
 This includes the likes of BP, Royal Mail, and HSBC.
 In addition to this, IG also offers hundreds of stocks that form part of the FTSE 250 and FTSE 350.

 Regarding FTSE 250 shares available at the platform, this includes the likes of: